monstergamer315/SimpleClaims/CONFIG.md

   claim protections.
 - **BlocksThatIgnoreInteractRestrictions** (String Array, Default: `["gravestone"]`): A list of block IDs that can always be interacted with, even in claimed chunks where interactions are otherwise restricted.
+- **PartyInactivityHours** (Integer, Default: `-1`): The number of hours a party can be inactive before it is automatically disbanded.
+Use `-1` to disable this feature.
+All members of the party must be inactive for this to trigger.

 ## Visual & Map Settings